What we offer

 Did you get a positive home pregnancy test?
 According to the Mayo Clinic, the best time to take a pregnancy test is at least one week after a missed period to receive the most accurate results.
 Next, get medical-grade pregnancy testing at our center to be sure.
 We can help you with your next steps.

 Are you considering abortion for your unplanned pregnancy?
 You deserve to know all the risks that come with each type of abortion procedure before making your final decision.
-Pregnancy confirmation is necessary to determine what type of abortion procedure you may be eligible for.

 Are Your Services Free?